gordonTang2049/React_SearchEngine_and_UI/README.md

 ## Search Engine

+### 23.6.2020

+     try to build a custom hook for search, to arrange the code be cleaner and easiler to follow

+     potential bug:

+        1. After the entering the search value, at the same time, not click the search button, but choose date and apply date filter instead, it may cause issues.

+        2. After searching the one word(enter the value and finish to click the search button), immediately, enter another word, but choose date and apply date filter instead.

+        3. After the search, search value would disappear on the input box => I knew what cause the issues, it is caused by render of loading component, and rerender parent component, to solve it, I would use CSS to cover the whole page with index but I want to finish my custom hook finish

+        4. When the same word being type in the search input box, rather have no visual effect, after pressing search button, it should have the loading effect, even it won't fetch the same infor again.

+     extra things wanna build:

+        1. I believe our user would mainly corporate or government client, they would like to search for previous cases/project pdf/excel infor, as reference of their current cases/project.
+           I would like to build a preview panel for those pdf/excel, it allows us to preview before downloading the documents.

 ### 21.6.2020 Working Log

     DidYouMean has finished, but I haven't yet style it like clickable ahref link for